-I ducked into the House of the Faun again, this time for a selfie.
-The 31,000 square-foot house occupies an entire Pompeii city block and was the original home of the famous Alexander floor mosaic, now in the Naples Archaeology Museum.
-Its palatial size and Greek design make it one the most luxurious homes of the ultra-wealthy in the city.
-Even so, it was fronted on the street by commercial shops as usual - a nice touch, I thought.
 After lunch, Sterling and I visited another ultra-elite home - the Villa of the Mysteries.
 To get there, we had to exit through a city gate and walk along the Via Delle Tombe, so-called because it is lined with tombs of wealthy Pompeiians.
 Soon, we entered the magnificent villa, one of the best-preserved in the region.
-Its most famous feature are frescoes in a room depicting what appears to be the initiation rites of a girl into a mystery cult of Dionysus.
+Its most famous feature is a dining room filled with frescoes depicting what appears to be the initiation rites of a girl into a mystery cult of Dionysus.
 Despite a century of debate, no one really knows for sure what they represent.
 It recalled a book I read in the 1980s called the Motel of the Mysteries about an archaeological dig in the ancient land of Usa, which was buried by a cataclysmic air pollution event in 1985 AD.
 The archaeologists believe they have found a religious temple but are stumped by the number "26" on a door.
 Entering the room, they find a body in a ceremonial bed facing a square box on a table, which they assume is a holy altar.
-In a small adjoining space, which they think is the Inner Sanctum, they discover a body lying casually in a porcelain sarcophagus.
+In an adjoining space, which they think is the Inner Sanctum, they discover a body lying in a porcelain sarcophagus.
 The archaeologists are completely baffled.

-As Sterling and I headed toward Pompeii's exit, we decided to return the following morning for a third day of exploring.
+As Sterling and I headed toward Pompeii's exit at the end of the day, we decided to return the next morning for another day of exploring.
 Sterling didn't need any convincing.
 He continued to be as awestruck by Pompeii as I. We decided to make it a half-day.
 At the train depot, I purchased tickets for a ride to a parking lot near the top of Mt.
 Vesuvius, which we would "climb" (walk) in the afternoon, capping off our sojourn to Italy.
 We loved the train depot, by the way.
-Its peeling paint and run-down condition not only captured an essence of the region, the graffiti on its walls echoed all the scribblings we saw in Pompeii itself.
+Its peeling paint and rundown condition not only captured an essence of the region, the graffiti on its walls echoed all the scribblings we saw in Pompeii itself.
 Some things never change, which was fine with us.